 This works the other way too.
-Go to be super early if your baby is sleeping and you’re feeling shattered.
+Go to bed super early if your baby is sleeping and you’re feeling shattered.

-Giving yourself a chance to grab any sleep you can is my best advice.
+My best advice is to give yourself a chance to grab any sleep you can.

 Relax before bed

 This is a really important thing to do.
-Making yourself do something relaxing before bed.
-If you’re other half can look after the baby for a bit, that’s a bonus.
+Make yourself do something relaxing before bed.
+If your other half can look after the baby for a bit, that’s a bonus.

 I know you won’t feel like relaxing, and you’ll resent having to try, but please do.

-Take the baby or children outside, even in the garden or park for 10 minutes will help you feel more energised and able to function.
+Taking the baby or children outside, even in the garden or park, for 10 minutes will help you feel more energized and able to function.

 And if you do, you’ll feel better instantly, plus you’ll get a boost of feel good endorphins which will make you happier when you return home and enjoy a warm cuppa with a slice of cake.